megalphian/megalphian/README.md

 👋 Hi, I’m Megnath Ramesh (@megalphian)!
-I'm a graduate researcher in robotics and my goal is to make intelligent robots that react to changes in wary environments.
+I'm a graduate researcher in robotics and my goal is to make intelligent robots that react to changes in unknown environments.

 👀 I’m interested in **path planning algorithms**, computational geometry, and machine learning (Neural networks and RL).